Patrick Lyons: Bishop of Christchurch

 On 16 March 1944, Lyons was appointed the third Bishop of Christchurch, New Zealand, by Pope Pius XII.
 He received his episcopal consecration on the following 2 July from Archbishop Mannix, with Bishop Hugh O'Neill (Coadjutor Bishop of Dunedin) and Archbishop Matthew Beovich of Adelaide serving as co-consecrators, in St. Patrick's Cathedral, Melbourne.
+Lyons was then enthroned on 6 August 1944.
 Lyons was Bishop of Christchurch for six years.
 One notable achievement during that time was the founding of Holy Name Seminary in Christchurch.
 The establishment of this seminary, and the invitation to the Jesuits to staff it, was largely on the initiative of Lyons (with the important support of Bishop Liston of Auckland).
 Lyons also purchased the land in West Christchurch for St Thomas of Canterbury College (which was built some years later) and invited the Christian Brothers to staff it.

 Auxiliary Bishop of Sydney

 Lyons returned to Australia upon being named Auxiliary Bishop of Sydney and Titular Bishop of Cabasa on 5 April 1950.
-He served as the episcopal leader of the Catholic Social Studies Movement in Sydney until 1954, during which time he incurred heavy resentment for dismissing Fr.
+He served as the episcopal leader of the Catholic Social Studies Movement, the secret Catholic anti-communist group in the trade unions and Australian Labor Party, in Sydney until 1954, during which time he incurred heavy resentment for dismissing Fr.
 Patrick Ryan, CSSM, as chaplain.